 While on Academic Probation, students will be restricted to no more than 12 credits of enrollment in a term until such time as they demonstrate an ability to be successful in coursework.
-Additional conditions or exceptions to this can be made at the discretion of the student's Dean or Associate Dean in consultation with the mentor and should be made on the basis of consistent academic achievement.
+Additional conditions or exceptions to this can be made at the discretion of the student's Dean in consultation with the mentor and should be made on the basis of consistent academic achievement.

 Reinstatement after Academic Dismissal

-Students may appeal to the Dean or designee of their school for reinstatement to SUNY Empire State College after a period of one academic term of dismissal.
+Students may appeal to the Dean or designee of their school for reinstatement to SUNY Empire after a period of one academic term of dismissal.
 Students should include information and documentation related to why they were not successful during the Academic Probation period and what has changed to allow the student to be successful should their request for reinstatement be granted.
 Appeals should be sent to the Dean or designee of the student's school.

 Financial Aid Eligibility